-Canberra day trips are a excellent choice for tourists. canberra tourist map is too much helpful.
-If you want to take some adventure canbera is waiting for you.
+Canberra day trips are an excellent choice for tourists.
+Canberra tourist map is too much helpful.
+If you want to take some adventure Canberra is waiting for you.

 Burley Griffin Lake in the city center is the sparkling jewel of Canberra.
 Many of the city’s top tourist attractions and things are such as the National Gallery of Australia, Questacon and the National Library, for instance.
-The Houses of Parliament and some of the city’s other major landmarks are located in the Parliament Triangle, which forms Kings Avenue, Commonwealth Avenue and Burley Griffin Lake.
+The Houses of Parliament and some of the city’s other major landmarks are located in the Parliament Triangle, which forms Kings Avenue, Commonwealth Avenue, and Burley Griffin Lake.
 Canberra is also known for its fantastic festivals.
-In addition, it includes the famous Floriani, celebrating the city’s many spring blossoms.
+In addition, it includes the famous Floriani, celebrating the city’s many spring blossoms in Canberra day trips.

 Also read: Things forbidden in Arabia

-Top 10 tourist attractions in Canberra and easy day trips
+Top 10 tourist attractions in Canberra day trips

 1 Australian War Memorial